 This is Book Harvest’s Community Book Bank.

-The goal of our Community Book Bank is to provide ready access to books in communities which have historically lacked books for their children.
+The goal of our Community Book Bank is to provide ready access to books for children and families in communities which have historically lacked books for their children.
+We aspire to transform book deserts throughout our community into book-rich environments.

-We stock bookshelves in places where low-income children go.
+We stock bookshelves in places where children go.
 The children select books.
 They take them home to keep.
 Our volunteers replenish the shelves.
-This simple cycle is repeated weekly at 31 locations throughout the greater Triangle.
+This simple cycle is repeated weekly at more than 50 locations throughout the greater Triangle.

 - Carolina Outreach, Durham